ramonbss/VR-Tools/Assets/VR-Tools/Prefabs/README.md

 **Canvas_Menu:**: A VR menu template.
 You only need to put it your Main Camera.

 **GvrMain_with_gaze:** A GvrMain template already with gaze input configured.
 All you have to do is put "Gvr Pointer Input Module" in your Event System.

+**WayPoint:** A sphere to be used asway point.
+Please check waypointLogic.cs comments and Waypoint sample for more info.